 With so many changes in such a short amount of time, it is hard to keep on top of all the different sources of information.
-So this is our summary of the current situation for out of school clubs (last updated 24 May 2020):
+So this is our summary of the current information that applies to out of school clubs (last updated 11 August 2020):

 - Ofsted regulation

 With different sets of DfE guidance having been published recently, together with various government announcements, there is some confusion about the current state of play for out of school clubs.
 We have summarised the current situation below:

 The DfE guidance for holiday clubs is long and not always as clear as it could be.
 We have summarised the key points for providers of holiday childcare here:

 The official DfE guidance for holiday clubs was published on 1 July and updated on 10 July.

 Protective measures for out of school settings during the coronavirus outbreak